noobieprogram/Process-Mining/readme.md

 * numpy
 * time

-Most of these libraries are installed by default in Python.
+Most of these libraries are found by default in Python.
 The rest can be installed using the `pip` tool by using the command `pip install [library_name]`.
 If `pip` is not installed, the instructions to install are [here](https://pip.pypa.io/en/stable/installing/).

 After having everything installed, you can run the tool by using the following command in terminal/command prompt,